 When faced with the question of what causes diabetes, chances are you’ll probably answer sugar.
-However, the answer to the question of “Does sugar cause diabetes?” is a lot more complicated than that.
+However, the answer to the question “Does sugar cause diabetes?” is a lot more complicated than that.

 Read on to learn about the real connection between sugar and diabetes, as well as what risk factors are to blame for diabetes.

 It’s understandable why a lot of people think that sugar is the main cause of diabetes.
-After all, high blood sugar levels are to blame for the complications of diabetes, and eating sugary foods does increase a person’s blood sugar levels.
+After all, high blood sugar levels are to blame for the complications of diabetes.
+And eating sugary foods does increase a person’s blood sugar levels.

 But the reality is that sugar isn’t actually to blame for diabetes.
 Well, for type 1 diabetes at least.